 The exact settings used for the shot above – Shutter speed, i.e., S – 10s, Aperture, i.e., f/36, & ISO – 100, ND8 & Circular Polariser Filters

-In this case, I had used an ND8 so that I can reduce the Shutter Speed + a Polariser that can also help in reducing the shutter speed by 2-3 stops and enhancing the colors in the scene.
+In this case, I had used an ND8.
+It allowed me to reduce the Shutter Speed + a Polariser.
+It had helped me to decrease the shutter speed by 2-3 stops.
+And enhancing the colors in the scene.

 I will be concluding this in a step by step process now –